Hungarians set to return maverick Orban to power in Sunday vote

-BUDAPEST Hungarians were set to return Prime Minister Viktor Orban to power for another four years in a parliamentary election on Sunday that was also expected to entrench the far-right Jobbik party as a political force.
+BUDAPEST, April 6 Hungarians vote on Sunday in a parliamentary election set to return Prime Minister Viktor Orban to power for another four years and entrench the far-right Jobbik party as a force in Hungarian politics.

-Orban, 50, has had repeated rows with the European Union and foreign investors, particularly over heavy taxes imposed on the country's mostly foreign-owned banks, telecoms and energy firms, and increased state control over the energy sector.
+The 50-year-old Orban has had repeated rows with the European Union and foreign investors over the way he pursues what he sees as the national interest.

 But he is popular with many voters for stabilising public finances and cutting their electricity and gas bills.
 Opinion polls show his Fidesz party is on course for a landslide victory.